aptusproject/aptus-core/README.md

 ### Defensive coding

 Let's consider stdlib's Seq's `.zip` and `.toMap` method for instance.
-Both will silently discard elements in some situations, and this behavior will almost never be the desired one
+Both will silently discard elements in some situations, and this behavior __will almost never be the desired/expected one__
 (if nothing because it may not be obvious to another maintainer).
 `.zip` for instance will truncate the longer sequence if they are not the same size.
 `.toMap` will discard entries with duplicate keys, keeping only the last one.